How big is the Arctic Ocean? And eight other Arctic facts

 7. What threats do polar bears face?

 Climate change is an enormous threat to polar bears.
 Polar bears rely on sea ice to access the seals that are their primary source of food as well as to rest and breed.
 With less sea ice every year, polar bears and many other ice-dependent creatures are at risk.
-Polar bears are actually classified as marine mammals because they spend most of their lives on the sea ice of the Arctic Ocean.
-Since shrinking sea ice forces polar bears to spend more time on land, people and bears can come into conflict.
-WWF worked directly with residents to create an “Umky” patrol in Chukotka, Russia and to secure better lighting for communities.
-WWF also distributes educational materials to reduce bear-human conflict, and works with locals to gather scientific information about the bears.
+Polar bears are technically marine mammals because they spend most of their lives on the sea ice of the Arctic Ocean.
+As shrinking sea ice forces polar bears to spend more time on land, people and bears can come into conflict.
+WWF works directly with Indigenous Peoples in several communities in Alaska to develop community polar bear patrols to reduce the potential for conflict between polar bears and people.

 8. Where did the name 'Arctic' come from?

 ‘Arctic’ comes from the Greek word for bear: Arktos.
-The name doesn’t come from the iconic polar bear, but from constellations in the northern sky of the Arctic, ‘Ursa Minor’ (Little Bear) and ‘Ursa Major’ (Great Bear).
+The name doesn’t come from the iconic polar bear, but from constellations in the northern sky of the Arctic, ‘Ursa Major’ (Great Bear) and ‘Ursa Minor’ (Little Bear).

 9. Why are glaciers important?